 Trust stores and chains of trust—an introduction

-HTTPS uses public-key encryption to protect browser communications from being read or modified in transit over the Internet.
-Servers provide visiting browsers with a public key that is used to establish an encrypted connection for all subsequent data exchanges.
-However, receiving a working public key does not guarantee that the associated server is indeed owned by the legitimate subject, person, company or organization.
-Man-in-the-middle attackers can manipulate networks to serve their own keys, thereby compromising any communication.
+HTTPS leverages public-key encryption to safeguard browser communications from being intercepted or altered during transit across the Internet.
+Visiting browsers are supplied with a public key by servers, which is then utilized to set up an encrypted connection for all following data transfers.
+Nevertheless, the receipt of a functional public key does not assure that the corresponding server is genuinely owned by the legitimate entity, individual, company, or organization.
+Man-in-the-middle attackers have the capacity to tamper with networks to distribute their own keys, thereby jeopardizing any communication.

-Browsers prevent this type of manipulation by authenticating HTTPS servers using certificates, which are digital documents that bind a public key to an individual subject.
-The binding is asserted by having a trusted Certification Authority (CA) verify the identity of the certificate owners, via automated and manual checks against qualified databases.
+To thwart this form of tampering, browsers authenticate HTTPS servers using certificates.
+These digital certificates are machine identities that link a public key to a specific subject.
+This linkage is affirmed by a trusted Certification Authority (CA), which confirms the identity of the certificate holders, through both automated and manual verification against approved databases.

 Certificates are digital files and they follow a file format to store information (e.g. signatures, keys, issuers, etc.).
 Publicly-trusted PKIs, which are trusted by the browsers, must conform to RFC 5280, which requires the use of the X.509 v3 format.
 X.509 v3 allows certificates to include additional data, such as usage constraints or policy information, as extensions.
 Each of these extensions is either critical or non-critical, with browsers being required to process and validate all critical ones.